 George Galway – reeds

 George often played at our Didsbury residency where the audience always enjoyed an Irish jig in his feature spot.
-At present, George has a health problem and is unable to play.
-We wish him a speedy recovery.

 Phil Lucas – trumpet